Nerixyz/rewards/README.md

 * Enter Emoteonly-mode (set or random duration)
 * Swap/Add BTTV emotes (requires `RewardMore` to be an editor)
 * Swap/Add FFZ emotes (requires `RewardMore` to be an editor)
+* Add BTTV emotes to slots that expire after a set amount of time (+/- 10min)

 # Development